-8. UE1 sends a supplementary services SL-MO-LR request to the serving AMF in an UL NAS TRANSPORT message.
-The SL-MO-LR request indicates the other UEs 2 to n (using application layer ID), indicates any assistance data needed, indicates whether location calculation assistance is needed, and indicates whether location results should be transferred to an LCS client or AF.
-The message shall include the identity of the LCS client or the AF and may include the address of the GMLC through which the LCS client or AF (via NEF) should be accessed.
+8. UE1 sends a supplementary services SL-MO-LR request message to LMF via the serving AMF in an UL NAS TRANSPORT message.
+The SL-MO-LR request indicates the other UEs 2 to n (using Application Layer ID), indicates any assistance data needed, indicates whether location calculation assistance is needed, and indicates whether location results should be transferred to an LCS client or AF.
+The message may include the identity of the LCS client or the AF and may include the address of the GMLC through which the LCS client or AF (via NEF) should be accessed.
 In addition, a Service Type indicates which MO-LR service of the LCS Client is requested by the UE may be included.
-For location calculation assistance from the LMF, the preferred type of Sidelink positioning/ranging location results (e.g. absolute locations, relative locations or distances and directions between pairs of UEs) and the required QoS are included.
-If UE1 is Located UE and one of UE2/.../UEn is the target UE that does not have NAS connection, the supplementary services SL-MO-LR request includes an indication that one of UE2/.../UEn is the target UE instead of UE1.
+For location calculation assistance from the LMF, the preferred type of Ranging/Sidelink positioning location results (e.g. absolute locations, relative locations or distances and directions between pairs of UEs, velocities and relative velocities) and the required QoS are included.

-Editor's note: It is FFS whether indication about the need of assistance data from UE, which will be aligned with RAN WGs.

-9. The serving AMF selects an LMF serving UE1 (e.g. an LMF that supports Sidelink positioning/ranging) and sends an Nlmf_Location_DetermineLocation service operation towards the LMF with the information from the SL-MO-LR Request.
+9. The serving AMF selects an LMF serving UE1 (e.g. an LMF that supports Ranging/Sidelink positioning) and sends an Nlmf_Location_DetermineLocation service operation towards the LMF with the information from the SL-MO-LR Request.
 The service operation includes a LCS Correlation identifier.

-10. The LMF sends a request to UE1 for the capabilities of UEs 1 to n.
+10. The LMF may send a request to UE1 for the capabilities of UEs 1 to n using LCS supplementary service message with embedded SLPP container(s) as specified in TS 38.355 [aa], if not provided in step 8.

 NOTE 3: UE2/.../UEn is not assumed to be served by the same LMF serving UE1.

-Editor's note: It is FFS the update when the LMF also serves UE2/.../UEn with alignment with RAN.

-11. UE 1 returns its capabilities to the LMF.
+11. UE 1 returns its capabilities to the LMF using LCS supplementary service message with embedded SLPP container(s) as specified in TS 38.355 [aa].
 UE1 may additionally return the capabilities of the UEs obtained at step 5 if requested by the LMF at step 10.
+After checking the capabilities of the UEs, LMF may downselect the UEs (so called, down-selected list of UEs) for SL positioning operation.

+NOTE X: The embedded SLPP container(s) can be differentiated by the correlated Application layer ID(s) included in the LCS supplementary service message.

+12. If Target UE's absolute location information is required at step 8, LMF can either retrieved the location of the Located UE(s) locally if available or triggers 5GC-MT-LR procedure to the GMLC to acquire the absolute location of the Located UE(s) using Application Layer ID of the Located UE(s).
+LMF may use the QoS requirement for Target UE's positioning received at step 8 to derive the required QoS for Located UE(s) positioning and includes the required QoS for Located UE positioning in the request to GMLC.
+If scheduled location time is used in step 15, LMF includes the same scheduled location time in the request to GMLC.

-12. UE1 may send a request for specific assistance data to the LMF.
+13. UE1 may send a request for specific assistance data to the LMF, if not requested in step 8.